 Ecological concepts as applied to the fresh water and marine environment.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit four units applicable to a master's degree.

-(Formerly numbered Biology 631.)
-608. Seminar in Aquatic Microbiology (2) Prerequisite: Biology 513 or 517 or 554.
+608. Seminar in Aquatic Microbiology (2)

+Prerequisite: Biology 513 or 517 or 554.

 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit four units applicable to a master's degree.

-(Formerly numbered Microbiology 680.)
-624. Seminar in Cellular Biology (2) Prerequisite: Biology 356.
+624. Seminar in Cellular Biology (2)

+Prerequisite: Biology 356.

 See Class Schedule for specific content.
 Maximum credit four units applicable to a master's degree.

-(Formerly numbered Biology 660.)
-628. Seminar in General Physiology (2) Prerequisite: Biology 356.
+640. Seminar in General Microbiology (2)

+Prerequisite: Biology 521 or 554.

 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit four units applicable to a master's degree.
-(Formerly numbered Biology 661.)
-640. Seminar in General Microbiology (2) Prerequisite: Biology 521 or 554.

-May be repeated with new content.
-See Class Schedule for specific content.
-Maximum credit four units applicable to a master's degree.
-(Formerly numbered Microbiology 610.)

 644. Seminar in Genetics (2)

 Prerequisite: Biology 352.

 See Class Schedule for specific content.
-Maximum credit four units applicable to a master's degree.
-(Formerly numbered Biology 640.)
-647. Ecological Field Research in San Diego County (2) Cr/NC Prerequisite: Biology 354.
+Maximum credit four units applicable to a master's 647.
+Ecological Field Research in San Diego County (2) Cr/NC Six hours of fieldwork.